How to Draw Anime and Manga Noses

 Basic Nose Front View Drawing

-For the front view of the most basic nose you can simply draw it as a dot or a dash.
-Depending on how simplistic you want the style to be you can even not draw the nose when showing the head from the front.
+For the front view of the “basic nose” you can simply draw it as a dot or a dash.
+Depending on how simplistic you want the style to be you can even not draw the nose at all when showing the head from the front.

 A good guideline for placing the nose is to first vertically and horizontally divide the head in half.
 For the vertical positioning draw this type of nose directly in the middle of the head.
 For the horizontal position draw it between the horizontal halfway point and the chin.